 Politics & Government

-Two Pennsylvania legislators say they are about to attempt to change the way that liquor is sold in the state.
-Get the details here.
+Two Pennsylvania legislators say they will attempt to change when and how liquor is sold in the state.

 State Rep. Nathan Davidson, a Harrisburg Democrat, and Rep. Chade Reichard, a Franklin County Republican, plan to introduce separate bills that they assert will improve flexibility for liquor licensees and mesh better with current economic and community activity patterns.